Emmanuel Rivera Player Props: Diamondbacks vs. Giants

-Emmanuel Rivera -- with a slugging percentage of .656 in his past 10 games, including four extra-base hits -- will be in action for the Arizona Diamondbacks versus the San Francisco Giants, with Alex Cobb on the mound, on August 1 at 9:45 PM ET.
+Emmanuel Rivera and his .462 on-base percentage over his past 10 games (124 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the San Francisco Giants and Logan Webb on August 2 at 9:45 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Giants.
+In his most recent appearance, he went 1-for-3 with an RBI against the Giants.

 Emmanuel Rivera Game Info & Props vs. the Giants